nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/overview/overview_release_notes.md

 - Allergies and Adverse Reactions Severity element changed from optional to required
 - Allergies and Adverse Reactions Certainty element changed from optional to required
 - Diagnosis comment element changed from optional to required
-- Safeguarding issues element renamed to safeguarding concerns
+- Safeguarding issues element renamed to Safeguarding concerns

 **Vale Sets**